 The corporate tax system in Portugal

-If you own a company in Portugal, you’ll need to pay corporate tax, with how much you’ll pay depending on the size of your profits.
+If you own a company in Portugal, how much corporate tax you pay depends on the size of your profits.

-Companies in Portugal must file corporate tax returns on an annual basis and make quarterly payments.
+Companies in Portugal must file corporate tax returns on an annual basis and make payments in installments.
 Before calculating your overall profit, you’ll be able to deduct a range of expenses.

 Who pays corporate tax in Portugal?

-Corporate tax in Portugal generally only applies to incorporated companies, as self-employed sole traders and people with stakes in partnerships generally pay personal income tax on their profits instead.
+Corporate tax in Portugal generally only applies to incorporated companies.
+Self-employed sole traders and people with stakes in partnerships pay personal Portuguese income tax on their profits instead.

-The main categories of companies subject to corporate tax are as follows:
+The main categories of companies subject to corporate tax are the following: